ApoloRaeSerrano919/release-control-platform/docs/architecture.md

 `deployment_locks` is unique on `(service_id, environment_id)`.
 The worker acquires the lock before calling the adapter and releases it when the attempt finishes.

+## Idempotency

+Creating a release with the same idempotency key returns the existing row so CI retries do not duplicate releases.